Import floor plans from IFC files

 Ensure that you georeference the .ifc file before running the Extract BIM File Floorplan tool.
 Any floor plan layers used as an input for the Import IFC To Indoor Dataset tool must have the same spatial reference as the .ifc file.

-After georeferencing the BIM data and optionally creating the floor plan feature classes, run the Import IFC To Indoor Dataset tool to import IFC floor plans to the Indoors model.
+After georeferencing the BIM data and, if necessary, creating the floor plan feature classes, run the Import IFC To Indoor Dataset tool to import IFC floor plans to the Indoors model.

-The tool creates features in the Indoors model as shown in the following table:
+The tool creates features in the Indoors model feature classes from objects in IFC categories according to the following table:

 IFC categoryIndoors model feature class